eiConsole v.23R1

 Reading the Source Format

 Next, we’ll need to add our sample file.
-Click Add and browse to SQLXMLOutput.xml, which you created in the listener test step:
+Click Add and browse to SQLXMLOutput.xml, which you created in the Listener test step:

 You should now have a Source panel that resembles this: